LuaRook/TechnicalChallenge/README.md

 **GitHub Usage:** I utilized Pull Requests and Conventional Commit messages for this project.
 As such, you can look at any pull request and look at individual commits to clearly see how I built the game up from scratch.

 **Physics Integration:** Physics is an essential part of gameplay because both the attacking UFO and you use projectile-based weapons.
 Physics are integrated through the FastCastRedux dependency.
+In addition to this, you can control how far your projectile can go by aiming up or down

 **Humor:** Humor is implemented through the sound effects ingame as well as the game itself.
 The idea of a UFO stealing your cows and shooting them at you and using a chicken to shoot eggs are both comical aspects of gameplay.

+**Future Plans:** If I were to ever revisit this game, there's some gameplay changes I'd love to make.
+First, I'd add a lobby system so multiplayer could be implemented without hastle and you can jump right into the game without waiting for the current round to end.
+In addition, I'd add new animals such as sheep and pigs as the codebase is modular & would allow for such.
+I'd also add player powerups so they can increase their damage or regenerate some health.
+I'd also add greater feedback for damaging both players and enemies (likely a red highlight alongside damage sounds).
+Finally, I'd add some more attacks to the UFO and potentially even an alien humanoid that runs at you to try and jam your chicken launcher.

 **Time Spent:** The project was worked on between Friday through Monday.
 In total, around 10 hours were spent working on the game.